 - Mulch should be applied around plants, not on top of them.
 This helps to conserve moisture and prevents the growth of weeds;

-- Mulch should be chosen carefully, depending on the needs of your garden.
-Organic mulches, such as compost, shredded leaves, or bark are best for improving soil structure and fertility.
-Inorganic mulches, such as stones or gravel, are best for durability and weed suppression.
+- Mulch should be chosen carefully, depending on your garden’s needs.
+Organic mulches, such as compost, shredded leaves, or bark, improve soil structure and fertility.
+Inorganic mulches like stones or gravel are best for durability and weed suppression.

-If you are creating a brand new garden bed, we highly recommend a process called sheet mulch gardening (sometimes also referred to as lasagne gardening).
+- If you are creating a brand new garden bed, we highly recommend sheet mulch gardening (sometimes called lasagne gardening).
 This process layers inorganic and organic material on top of the soil to create a new bed.
-Over time, those materials decompose and create a well-nourished bed of soil without having to dig into the existing ground layer.
+Over time, those materials decompose and create a well-nourished soil bed without digging into the existing ground layer.
 You can learn more about sheet mulch gardening in this step-by-step tutorial.

 Soil is one of the most important components of a healthy garden, and mulching is one of the best ways to improve soil quality.
-By using mulch in your vegetable garden, you can increase yields, decrease weeds, and conserve water.
+Using mulch in your vegetable garden can increase yields, decrease weeds, and conserve water.
 Mulching is a simple way to improve your garden’s health – so what are you waiting for?
 Get mulching!